-Since creating this project, it has been used for local server security scans, chaining web requests, end to end solution build and packaging and a few others to form larger workflows.
-Sometimes a simple workflow which we can build ourselves is just what we are looking for.
-This can run alongside, or form part of, the end to end pipeline.
+Since creating this project, it has been used for local server security scans, chaining web requests, end to end project build & packaging and a hybrid extension to Azure DevOps on prem inside a container, all to form larger workflows to overall solutions.
+Sometimes a simple task runner, which we can define and build ourselves in plain english, is just what we are looking for to run alongside, or form part of, the end to end pipeline.

 A web client to supplement the console and windows output which enable some simple management of tasks including